hewenfeng333/BMI500HW11_Wenfeng/README.md

     In future applications to real-life datasets, data should be cleaned and normalized, key covariates included, and models validated through cross-validation.

-Disclaimer: ChatGPT was used for primary analysis HW11.Q3, Conversation is available at [ChatGPT4Q3](./ChatGPT4Q3.pdf), Lecture11 ppt page24 is used for Task B sex bias loss function.
+Disclaimer: ChatGPT was used to complete HW #11.Q3 to perform primary analysis, Conversation is available at [ChatGPT4Q3](./ChatGPT4Q3.pdf), Lecture11 ppt page24 is used for Task B sex bias loss function.

 ### References